LauraHexx/Join_backend/README.md

 Ensure the following prerequisites are installed on your env:

-- A database like SQLite (default in Django) or another relational database (e.g., PostgreSQL)
+- A database like SQLite (default in Django)

 ## Installation